bitnami/charts/bitnami/drupal/README.md

 - Backwards compatibility is not guaranteed.

 To upgrade to `8.0.0`, backup Drupal data and the previous MariaDB databases, install a new Drupal chart and import the backups and data, ensuring the `1001` user has the appropriate permissions on the migrated volume.

+This upgrade also adapts the chart to the latest Bitnami good practices.
+Check the Parameters section for more information.

 ### To 6.0.0